Medical device design: Requirements for testing

 Class II are devices with moderate risk.

 Class I and Class II devices are subject to less stringent regulatory processes than Class III devices.

 Class I or II devices are focused on registration, manufacturing, and labeling.
 In general they do not require clinical data.

-Most class II devices go through a PMN (a 510[k]) clearance.
+Most class II devices go through a pre-market notification (PMN) process (a 510[k] clearance).
 The PMN will not require stringent clinical trial evidence.